Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 systemd unit (`systemd:`).
 The on-disk file path is taken from MySQL/MariaDB's `log_error` variable, with common fallback locations probed when that variable is empty.
 The discovered path is cached so the check still works briefly when the database is down.
+The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
 Severity is detected from the bracketed log tags (`[ERROR]`, `[Warning]`), which matches MySQL/MariaDB output and avoids false positives on lines that merely mention "error" or "warning".
 Recommendations are grouped under a single block at the end of the output.
 Reading the on-disk log file usually requires root/sudo (typical mysql logs are owned by `mysql:mysql` mode `0640`).
 The `performance_schema.error_log` path needs SELECT on that table but no filesystem access.

 options:
   -h, --help            show this help message and exit